Priority-FCFS scheduling with SLO-class-based priority in a 4-instance cluster

 SJF starvation risk

 Under sustained high load, SJF can indefinitely delay long-prompt requests as short ones keep arriving.
 BLIS does not currently implement aging or starvation guards for SJF.
-If your workload has a mix of short and long prompts at high utilization, prefer priority-fcfs + slo-based instead.
+If your workload has a mix of short and long prompts at high utilization, prefer --scheduler priority-fcfs with SLO classes instead.

 Further Reading¶